ryan-s-lee/tinyarch/code.md

 adi 1
 mvi 10      # add 10 to the negated exponent
 adr r7
+// now, r4 = 10 - exponent.
+This is the shift amount.

+// before we get our mantissa, we have to load the input containing the mantissa back into {r1, r2}. sac r1 ldi INHI sac r2 ldi INLO

+// move mantissa into place.
+If r4 is negative, move r2 first.
+Otherwise, move r1. sac r5      # let r5 decide whether to shift right or not. mov r5 r4 mvi 0x80    # mask sign bit
+ban r7
+nzs 5       # if r5 is nonzero, then r4 (the shift amount) was negative. shift r1 first. sac r2      # r4 was positive if we reached this instruction. shift r2 first. lsh r4
+sac r1      # continue shift with r1
+sho
-mvi 0x03    # prepare mask to extract mantissa only sac r1      # shift {r1, r2} by r4, which is the amount needed to shift mantissa into place lsh r4      # note that if r4 is negative, a right shift will occur (as intended) and r7      # mask mantissa sac r2      # continue shift with r2 sho
+skp 4       # skip the next 4 instructions, which are used to shift r1 to the right first. sac r1      # shift {r1, r2} by r4, which is the amount needed to shift mantissa into place lsh r4 sac r2      # continue shift with r2 sho

+// mask mantissa
+mvi 0x03    # prepare mask to extract mantissa only and r7      # mask mantissa

 // Now that we've used the exponent to determine the shift amount
 // we have the opportunity to bias it and shift it into place